sqli/rn-mobile-factory-boilerplate/README.md

 Install the packages with the `yarn` command and then you could run your app with these two :

+-   `nvm install` to install the correct node version
+-   `nvm use` to use the correct node version
 -   `yarn start` to start the metro bundler ;
 -   `yarn ios` or `yarn android` to run the chosen platform application.